liubq7/FoodX/README.md

 # FoodX

-FoodX is an Augmented Reality food menu Android mobile application, developed by Unity 3D and Vuforia, which can provide users real-time dish appearance when they make orders.
+FoodX is an Augmented Reality food ordering Android mobile application, developed by Unity 3D and Vuforia, which can provide users real-time dish appearance when they make orders.

 ## Development Platform